 Ernest Greene stalked on onto the scene two years ago -- at the helm of what was (and still is) a blossoming "chill-wave/synthpop" movement, comparable to the likes of Teen Daze & Toro y Moi.
 Numerous accolades, performances, as well as a heavily touted EP "Life of Leisure" followed.
 But his live show has never matched the intensity of his music, his stage gear consisting of a mixer and a laptop, and little more.

-With Within and Without, his Sub Pop debut, Greene has decided to take things in a completely different direction, employing a live backing band.
+, his Sub Pop debut, Greene has decided to take things in a completely different direction, employing a live backing band.

 There are skeptics, and for good reason.
 Ernest relies heavily on sampling, layering and complex sequencing, that could prove difficult to recreate live, and he doesn't attempt to do so.
 Instead, the music is morphed into a heavier, more energetic re-imagination of itself.